 Modern Singapore was founded by Sir Thomas Stamford Raffles, then the Lieutenant-Governor of Bencoolen (now Bengkulu).
 My ancestors worked with him at Fort Marlborough at this time.
 Raffles landed in Singapore on 28 January 1819.
 He was looking for a strategic location for a new trading post and saw potential in this swamp-covered island.
 He helped negotiate a treaty with the local rulers and established Singapore as a free-trade port.
 The city grew fast in size, population and prosperity and attracted immigrants from China, India, the Malay Archipelago and beyond.
 In 1822, Raffles implemented the Raffles Town Plan, also known as the Jackson Plan.
 He also established the first botanical and experimental garden on Government Hill (now Fort Canning Hill) in 1822, which is now on the UNESCO’s World Heritage List.

-I found a lot of information about my ancestors in the National Gallery of Singapore and I’m doing more research about them.
+I found a lot of information about my ancestors in the National Gallery of Singapore and British librairy (the East India Company archives) and I’m doing more research about them.

 Raffles Landing Site is where Raffles was believed to first set foot on the island in 1819.